rickhowe/difffilter/README.md

   \synIDtrans(synID(lnum, match(getline(lnum), '\S') + 1, 0)) !=
                                                     \hlID('Comment')}
 ```
-That checks a comment string at the start of each line if the `&commentstring`
+That checks a comment string at the start of each line if the `commentstring`
 option indicates it possible.
 Otherwise, checks a comment syntax highlighting
 on each line.
 That is a default expression in this plugin, which can be
 commonly used for a comment line in a lot of filetypes.